Olgapuri Children's Village

 Health & Psychological Support

 Ensuring healthy growth and development is a major focus at Olgapuri, whether for children experiencing routine bumps, bruises, and the sniffles, or for those with special health care needs.
 Fresh, balanced meals are prepared on-site with the support of NYF’s team of nutritionists, and house parents take care to encourage regular exercise and to support age-appropriate hygiene habits.
 A pediatrician visits Olgapuri once per month and is available for consultation when needed.
-During the COVID-19 pandemic, these visits have not occurred in person, but regular care has been coordinated over the telephone.
+During the COVID-19 pandemic, these visits did not occur in person, but regular care was coordinated over the telephone.

 Routine check-ups for the children at Olgapuri include eye exams.